samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 * If one is not sure which Unicode normalization form to use, `NFC` is often recommended as the default choice because it is widely used and compatible with many systems and protocols.
   * It is often considered the "normal" form of Unicode text on the web and in other computing environments, making it a safe default for general use.
 * On the other hand, if you want to avoid strange characters such as `﹤` or `ⓩ`, you can use the `NFKC` form, which will replace this character for its equivalent (`<` and `z`).

-## What vulnerabilities can arise from not applying input normalization?

-* It depends on the systems in between and how they interact with Unicode.
-* There may be situations where it is not a problem, but there may be other contexts where the Unicode is interpreted or manipulated by the backend and can be used to exploit vulnerabilities or bypass security filters.

-### Account takeover

-* In some cases, when a user registers on a web application, usernames that look identical can be registered but are represented different, can be used to account takeover.
-* For instance, the username `Amélie` can be write in two different forms:
-  * In this case, the `é` is the `U+00E9` character: `\u0041\u006d\u00e9\u006c\u0069\u0065`.
-  * Here, the `é` is `U+0065` and `U+0301`: `\u0041\u006d\u0065\u0301\u006c\u0069\u0065`.
-* Normalization prevents such discrepancies, ensuring that visually identical strings are treated equivalently.

-### Cross-Site Scripting

-* Another case where Unicode can be used to bypass security filters is changing the HTML brackets for Unicode brackets.
-* For example, the HTML tag `<script>` can be converted to `＜script＞`.
-* Using the `NFKC` form, the tag `＜script＞` will be converted to `<script>` and the security filters will block this input.

 ## File Upload use case